 Stomp Around Dinosaur Ridge

 Rated the #1 dinosaur track site in the U.S., Dinosaur Ridge is full of family-friendly educational experiences.
 Included in the Morrison-Golden Fossil Areas National Natural Landmark, Dinosaur Ridge features preserved dinosaur tracks and fossils.
 It can also be separated into the West and East sides, which both date back to different geologic time periods.
 Discover fossils in the Benton Seaway Box or climb the on-site dinosaur replicas around the Main Visitor Center.
 List to a Ridge volunteer discuss the history of the geological finds during a 1.25-mile guided walking tour.
 Walk along Dinosaur Ridge Trail to see more than 15 fossil and geologic sites like Crocodile Creek—where you can see scratch impressions of crocodile swim tracks.
-Catch one of 12 public Everything Dinosaurs Talk lectures to learn more about the world of dinosaurs.
-Or sign your kids up for the Dinosaur of the Month club to receive a surprise dinosaur figurine each month with a detailed information card!
+Or catch one of 12 public Everything Dinosaurs Talk lectures to learn more about the world of dinosaurs.

 Discover Great Food in Your Backyard